Olga Grjasnowa

-Olga Grjasnowa (born 14 November 1984, in Baku, Azerbaijan Soviet Socialist Republic, USSR) is a German writer currently living in Berlin, Germany.
+Olga Grjasnowa (born November 14, 1984) is a German writer currently living in Berlin, Germany.

 Personal life and education

 Olga Grjasnowa was born into a Russian-Jewish family in Baku, Azerbaijan.
 Her father, Oleg Grjasnow, practiced law and her mother, Julija Winnikowa, was a musicologist.
 The family came to Hesse in 1996 as so-called 'quota refugees' (Kontingentflüchtlinge).
 Grjasnowa started learning German when she was 11 years old.
 She completed her secondary education in Frankfurt.
 Beginning in 2005, Grjasnowa first pursued a degree in art history and Slavic studies at the University of Göttingen.
 She then changed courses to enroll in the "Creative Writing" program offered by the German Institute for Literature in Leipzig, obtaining her bachelor's degree in 2010.
 After studying abroad in Poland, Russia (at the Maxim Gorky Literature Institute), and Israel, Grjasnowa took up dance studies at the Free University of Berlin.